scylladb/scylladb/docs/using-scylla/cdc/cdc-intro.rst

 * Implementing a notification system.
 * In-flight analytics: looking for patterns in the changes in order to derive useful information, e.g. for fraud detection.

-In Scylla CDC is optional and enabled on a per-table basis.
+In ScyllaDB CDC is optional and enabled on a per-table basis.
 The history of changes made to a CDC-enabled table is stored in a separate associated table.

 Terminology
 -----------